 It’s a good idea to familiarise yourself with the home buying and mortgage process before buying a home.
-First-time buyers and anyone who has limited knowledge of the home buying and mortgage process please take note.
+First-time buyers, anyone who has limited or old knowledge of the home buying and mortgage process please take note.

 Firstly, let’s break down the people usually involved in the house buying and mortgage process and describe their roles.